openstack/trove/doc/source/index.rst

 For further details on how to install Trove using the integration scripts please refer to the :doc:`dev/install` page.

+For further details on how to install Trove to work with existing OpenStack environment please refer to the :doc:`dev/manual_install` page.

 Developer Resources
 ===================